The Dungeon Revealed: Release history

 John Raymonds wrote The Dungeon of Doom to teach himself C and because he was disappointed with the Macintosh port of Ultima II.
-He originally released The Dungeon of Doom as shareware in 1985, but had received virtually no payments by 1987 despite the game's popularity.
+He originally released The Dungeon of Doom as shareware in 1985, but he had received virtually no payments by 1987 despite the game's popularity.
 Raymonds abandoned the shareware model and released an upgraded commercial version of the game published by Woodrose Editions in 1987, retitled The Dungeon Revealed.
 The gameplay was largely unchanged, but enhancements included new digitized sounds, hidden vaults, gatekeepers guarding stairs, and new items.
 Woodrose also made the game's source code available to purchase for registered buyers.
 Raymonds released a final version 5.4 of The Dungeon of Doom in 1987 that changed no code from the previous version 4.0 released in 1986 but reclassified The Dungeon of Doom as a free demo for The Dungeon Revealed.

 Reception

 Macworld inducted The Dungeon of Doom into the 1987 Macworld Game Hall of Fame in the Role-Playing Game category, ahead of runner-up The Seven Cities of Gold.
 Macworld also named The Dungeon of Doom the "Best Implementation of Rogue and 2-D Maze Game" as part of its Shareware and Public Domain Game Awards in 1987.
-MacUser rated The Dungeon of Doom 4 out of 5, calling it a "standard adventure in the Ultima-series genre."
+MacUser rated The Dungeon of Doom 4 out of 5, calling it a "standard adventure in the Ultima-series genre".